nglasl/silverstripe-misdirection/README.md

 #### Vanity URLs

-A content author may directly create a link mapping from a page, however it should be noted that these are instantiated with a low priority of `2`, and therefore other link mappings with higher priority will take precedence.
+While it is possible to create these manually (as above), a content author may directly create a link mapping from a page.
+However, it should be noted that these are instantiated with a low priority of `2`, and therefore other link mappings with higher priority will take precedence.

 #### Fallbacks